srikrishna7272/srikrishna7272/README.md

 ## 🚀 About Me
 Hello, I'm Srikrishna.
 I'm a Web developer with 2 years of experience.
 I enjoy building websites.
-My focus is React and Next Js.
+My focus is MERN Stack.

 ## 🛠 Skills